ucsb-cs156/ucsb-cs156.github.io/topics/pull_requests.md

 These are just a few examples to give the idea of the kinds of things you can be looking for.

+# Did I mention: Keep them small?

+I want to strongly encourage everyone on all teams to submit smaller PRs.

+This is an important real world skill, and it's also really, really, helpful to success in this course.
+What I would prefer to see:

+* A separate PR for the @Entity and @Repository class for a new database table, with nothing else in the PR  (5 pts)
+* A separate PR for the frontend fixtures that match a new Entity from the backend, or an anticipated api endpoint.
+(5 pts)
+* A separate PR for a form and/or table component along with the storybook entry and tests for it.
+(10 pts)
+* A separate PR for the GET/POST endpoints for a new database table entry for CRUD operations.
+(10 pts)
+* A separate PR for DELETE endpoint for a new database table entry.
+(10 pts)
+* A separate PR for UPDATE endpoint for a new database table entry (10 pts)
+* A separate PR for any additional backend endpoints; one PR per one or two new endpoints.
+(10 pts)
+* A separate PR for a new frontend Page that brings together preexisting components and calls to a backend api that now exists (and was merged in an earlier PR), including the App.js and AppNavbar modifications  (10 pts)

+That's a total of 70 points, and these PRs sail through the review process like sports cars.
+They are dead simple to review, and test.

+What I'm getting instead, often, is one PR that tries to do 5 or 6 things from the list above, or even ALL of them.
+That maxes out at 20 points, leaving points on the table.
+It's also much, much, much, harder to code review and test.

+It requires dedicated concentration by one of the staff members for perhaps up to an hour.
+We try to spread out time among multiple teams, and we also have other tasks.
+This will be true of your real world software engineering colleagues too.
+It's much easier to get five colleagues to each do a 10 minute code review than to get one colleague to do a 50 minute code review.

+Plus: if there are rounds of "revise and resubmit" for your PRs after code reviews find issues, these go much faster on smaller PRs.
+Please, please, please take this to heart!